 Regulated parties

-The proposed rules would apply to colored art glass manufacturers (CAGM) anywhere in Oregon that make more than 5 tons per year of glass containing certain HAPs.
+The proposed rules would apply to colored art glass manufacturers (CAGM) anywhere in Oregon that make more than 5 tons per year of certain glass-containing HAPs.

 CAGMs will incur expenses to obtain air permits; submit reports to DEQ; and depending on the compliance path chosen, to install, operate and maintain emission control devices, and/or perform stack testing and dispersion modeling.